Euro zone bond yields fall on concerns about global economy

 Analysts said moves in U.S. Treasuries and central banks suggesting they will hold interest rates at high levels for an extended period had driven yields on longer-dated bonds higher, steepening yield curves on both sides of the Atlantic.

-"Part of the reason behind the relentless rise in U.S. Treasury yields might be down to Chinese selling to raise funds to prop up the ailing yuan, the consequence of relentless FX outflows," said Jeremy Batstone-Carr, European strategist at Raymond James.
+"Part of the reason behind the (recent) relentless rise in U.S. Treasury yields might be down to Chinese selling to raise funds to prop up the ailing yuan," said Jeremy Batstone-Carr, European strategist at Raymond James.

 China's yuan firmed against the dollar on Friday, picking up from a more than nine-month low earlier in the week after the central bank set the daily fixing much higher than expected.